bmprajwal/swiftpay/README.md

 ## Features

-- **Backend:** Manages user authentication, account creation, and transactions.
+- **Backend:** Manages user authentication, account creation, updation and transactions.
 - **Frontend:** Provides a user-friendly interface for interacting with the Swift Pay platform.